PTarasyuk/PTarasyuk/README.md

 ## Professional Profile

-DevOps Engineer with a strong commitment to Lifelong Learning, bringing over 20 years of diverse professional expirience into the tech indastry.
+DevOps Engineer with a strong commitment to Lifelong Learning, bringing over 20 years of diverse professional experience into the tech industry.
 Transitioned to DevOps through dedicated self-study and practical projects, demonstrating adaptability and continuous skill enhancement.
 Skilled in automating deployments, improving systems infrastructure, and promoting a culture of CI/CD with a keen interest in CloudNative (AWS, GCP) and IaC (Terraform).

 ## Work Experience